GaiaGhirardi/gaiaghirardi.github.io/_pages/about.md

 ======

-**Who:**    I am a PhD student.
+**Who:**    I am a sociology PhD student

-**What:**   My research fields are social stratification, social science genomics, and educational inequalities.
+**What:**   My research fields are social stratification, social science genomics, and educational inequalities

-**Where:**  I am at the department of Political and Social Science at the the European University Institute, Florence.
+**Where:**  I am at the department of Political and Social Science at the the European University Institute, Florence

 ![](http://gaiaghirardi.github.io/images/bybike1.jpeg)